kevinsutrisna/locallipop/README.md

+# Locallipop

 > **Project Status:** This platform was successfully deployed and operational for a 1-year event cycle.
 While the production server is now decommissioned, the codebase remains fully functional for **Local Development** and technical review.

+---

+## 📌 Project Overview
+Locallipop is an automated ticketing platform for Bina Nusantara University events.
+It streamlines the user experience by integrating Google OAuth for quick logins and Xendit API for instant, secure payment processing and ticket issuance.

 ---